Ljankovi2003/Nevera_App/README.md

 Recognizing the value of community reports, Nevera includes a feature that allows users to report observed earthquakes.
 This form enables users to contribute firsthand observations, enhancing the app's data pool and aiding in the accurate assessment of seismic events.

+## Movement Monitoring Test
-Movement Monitoring Test: For users interested in understanding how the app detects seismic activity, Nevera offers a movement monitoring test.
+For users interested in understanding how the app detects seismic activity, Nevera offers a movement monitoring test.
 This feature allows users to see in real-time how their phone's movements are captured and analyzed, providing a transparent and educational insight into the app's detection capabilities.

-Conclusion:
+##vConclusion

 Nevera stands at the intersection of technology and disaster preparedness, embodying a forward-thinking approach to earthquake detection.
 By turning everyday smartphones into a collaborative network of seismic sensors, Nevera not only enhances early warning efforts but also plays a vital role in post-earthquake response and recovery.
 Its user-friendly design, coupled with its innovative use of mobile sensor technology, makes Nevera a pioneering tool in the quest to mitigate the impacts of earthquakes on communities worldwide.